yugank1991/loopback.io/pages/en/lb2/LoopBack-components.md

 ## Overview

-LoopBack _components_ are predefined packages that extend a basic LoopBack application.
-Fundamentally, a component is related code bundled together as a unit to enable LoopBack applications for easy reuse.
+LoopBack _components_ are predefined packages that extend a basic LoopBack application.(test) Fundamentally, a component is related code bundled together as a unit to enable LoopBack applications for easy reuse.
 You can configure components declaratively in [`component-config.json`](component-config.json).